sebastienroy/shutter_speed_tester/Development/01_OperationalConcepts/OperationalStories.md

 $S_m=60$,
 $S_e=125$,
 $\to\Delta_{stops}\sim-1$
-So you must compensate the speed difference by closing the apperture of one stop compared to the theretical value.
+So you must compensate the speed difference by closing the apperture of one stop compared to the theoretical value.

 ## Expected advantages of this tool, compared to that already existing